 InjectionToken is type-safe and prevents the magic string problems of the old string-based injection."

-Mistake #4: Misusing Lifecycle Hooks
+Lifecycle Hooks Questions

 "What's the difference between the constructor and ngOnInit?"
 This fundamental question trips up surprisingly many candidates.